fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

 * Scale automatically up to 100 Gbps
 * No need to patch
 * Not associated with security groups
-* Automatically assigned a public ip address
+* Automatically assigned a public ip address (EIP)
 * Remember to update your route table
 * No need to disable Source/Destination checks
 * More secure than a NAT Instance
+* Cannot have SGs attached

 ### Network ACLS